 The Energy Systems Laboratory (ESL) is a division of TEES affiliated with the Energy Systems Group in the Department of Mechanical Engineering and the Department of Architecture at Texas A&M. The ESL mission is to enable and promote substantial, sustainable energy savings in the built environment using innovative, cost effective and affordable energy technologies and systems.
-The activities of ESL include: conduct research; provide energy code technical assistance to state and local governments and building industry; develop code compliance calculators, and calculate emissions reduction benefits from energy efficiency and renewable energy initiatives; develop energy-modeling systems; provide other engineering services to real-world projects; and disseminate relevant information and educate public audiences of interest through trainings, conferences etc.
+ESL conducts research, provides energy code technical assistance to state and local governments and the building industry, develops code compliance calculators and calculates emissions reduction benefits from energy efficiency and renewable energy initiatives, develops energy-modeling systems, provides research engineering services to real-world projects, and disseminates relevant information and education to public audiences of interest through trainings and conferences.

 Texas took a leading role on air quality with legislation in 2001 (SB 5, 77th TX Leg.), creating building sector energy efficiency initiatives to reduce emissions.
 These included adopting energy codes, encouraging above-code building performance, and requiring state agencies and political subdivisions to set cost-effective examples by reducing consumption each year.
 These initiatives have been continued and expanded by subsequent Legislatures, with additions and changes in almost every session.